 AA, NA, and the big book groups have millions of followers and attendees, and have been very successful over the years.
-But initially, it's important to get professional help to detox safely, and comfortably.
+But starting out - you'll need more specialist help for detox.

 Public Healthcare For Addiction

-Step 4 - Get Independent Reviews
+Step 4 - Find Objective Reviews

 These two regulators ensure clinics are up to scratch, and send written reports to clinics with their findings, on how they can improve their service, and potential penalties, if they don't comply.

 Treatment providers are graded against standardised performance measures like environment, care standards, and support provided to clients.

 How Clinic Inspections Work

 In some visits, the provider is made aware in advance, that the inspection is occuring - these are what's known as "Announced" inspections.
 Other times, inspection teams show up without warning - these are "Unannounced" inspections - therefore, to get the most reliable information, look for reports which state the inspection was Unannounced.